-(Updated 11/03/17) Approximately 74% of Americans have to pay a sales tax when purchasing from the online giant Amazon.com.
-That equates to over 230 million people.
+Most Americans now have to pay sales tax when purchasing from the online giant Amazon.com.
 As Amazon continues to build distribution warehouses in new states, and thus have to collect sales tax from the residents of those states, this number will only increase.
 Here is the current list of states where Amazon collects sales tax, along with some timely tips to avoid paying online sales tax in your state.

 The Amazon Sales Tax States

 Here is an alphabetical list of all of the states that currently collect sales tax on Amazon.com purchases: